lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@question`
-Does including a sex by predictor interaction provide more information for the model?
+Does including a cholesterol by sex interaction provide more information for the model?

 `@possible_answers`
 - Yes, but only by a bit.